adidas/api-guidelines/acknowledgements.md

 # Acknowledgements
-This work is partly based on the work of many talented individuals and organizations.
+This work is partly based on the work of many talented individuals and exceptional organizations.
 Namely (but not exclusive to):

 * [Mike Amundsen](http://amundsen.com/)
 * [Wesley Beary](http://geemus.com/) & [Heroku API Team](https://www.heroku.com/)